erobitschek/urban_policy_nlp/README.md

 The research question is: "Can the information from this text field be analyzed in a systematic way that shows a) concordance with some key elements assessed with the survey design and b) any new insights about why respondents respond the way they do?"

 # Code
-In the "code" folder, there are two notebooks (one more to be added once analysis is finalized)
+In the "code" folder, there are two notebooks (one more to be added once analysis is finalized):
+    1) survey_preprocess shows the process and rational behind the data preprocessing
+    2) survey_wordcloud includes code to generate words clouds from subsets of the survey responses
+    3) survey_topicmodel includes the topic modelling associated with this dataset
+    4) survey_relatio will be updated to show the results of narrative extraction on the text data (TBD)

 # Other useful links and resources: